15% Off Tires

-Save 50% off 2 tires with the purchase of 2 tires at regular price when scheduled for installation on PepBoys.com and installation is completed between 3/22/15 and 3/28/15.
-Cannot be combined with any other offer, coupon or rebate, except manufacturer's rebate.
+Receive 15% off 2 select tires when scheduled for installation on PepBoys.com and installation is completed between 5/17/15 through 5/23/15.
+Use promotional code TIRES4US15 at checkout to receive discount OR click here to print this in store coupon and present at time of installation.
+Cannot be combined with any other offer, coupon or rebate.
 Valid on select in stock tires only, those tires for which discount is available will be identified in search results, all other tires and special order tires are excluded from this offer.
-Requires purchase of road hazard warranty and tire installation package which include valve stems or TPMS reseal kit and balancing.
+Requires purchase of road hazard warranty and tire installation package which includes valve stems or TPMS reseal kit and balancing.

 Rotating your tires as part of your regularly scheduled vehicle maintenance has many benefits.
 It helps to maintain an even amount of treadwear on all 4 tires.
 That prolongs the life of your tires, leads to improved gas mileage and a smoother more comfortable ride.
 Regularly rotating your tires can also prolong the life of your vehicle’s suspension components by reducing vibrations.
 Since you need to remove the wheels to rotate your tires, you get the opportunity to look over the undercarriage components and catch any problems in the very early stages which can save you money down the road.
 Also, many tire manufacturers require regular tire rotation in order to keep the mileage warranty valid.
 A good rule of thumb is to rotate your tires at the same intervals you get your oil changed whether your tires show uneven wear signs or not.
 While this is a good recommendation, you should always follow the guidelines in your vehicle’s owner manual for timing as well as the best rotation pattern for your vehicle and type of tires.